owahab/paperclip-ffmpeg/README.md

 You may optionally add `<attachment>_meta` to your model and paperclip-ffmpeg will add information about the processed video.

+You may optionally add `auto_rotate: true` to automatically straighten videos recoreded in a non-landscape mode.

 Streaming Video
 -------------------